gree1d/ReAppzuku/docs/README.md

    * Targeted control: Blacklist only for heavy messengers or games.

 ## 🛡 Safety
-ReAppzuku automatically protects critical system processes (Google Play Services, System UI, the current keyboard, and the launcher), preventing the risk of a boot loop.
+ReAppzuku automatically protects critical system processes (Google Play Services, System UI, the current keyboard, and the launcher), preventing the risk of a bootloop.

 ## 🎨 Customization
  * Support for system, light, dark, and AMOLED themes.